Cost and Outcome of Minimally Invasive Techniques for Coronary Surgery Using Robotic Technology.

 CONCLUSIONS: Totally endoscopic coronary artery bypass and RA-MIDCAB both demonstrated excellent short-term clinical outcomes.
 However, TECAB was associated with significantly higher hospital costs.
 Further comparisons, including long-term outcomes, patient satisfaction, and functional status, are needed to evaluate whether this additional cost is justified.

 Pasrija, Chetan; Kon, Zachary N; Ghoreishi, Mehrdad; Lehr, Eric J; Gammie, James S; Griffith, Bartley P; Bonatti, Johannes; and Taylor, Bradley S, "Cost and Outcome of Minimally Invasive Techniques for Coronary Surgery Using Robotic Technology."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 581.